MathewsV-Manoj/useless_project/SETUP.md

 ## WHAT CHANGED

-- **All LEDs removed.** The board now only sounds a buzzer.
+- **All LEDs removed.** The board now only sounds a buzzer. ((Our original plan was to implement it as led with loading features etc))
-- **Three beeps, three sources.** The ESP32 buzzer, the laptop speaker, and the in-page shutter all fire the moment a human is identified.
+- **Two beeps, two sources.** The ESP32 buzzer, the laptop speaker, and the in-page shutter all fire the moment a human is identified.
 - **The exhibit is now a full booking mugshot** — the enhanced photo dropped onto a height chart, dressed in an orange jumpsuit, with a placard reading